 Towards the end of 2019, there were close to 5 billion internet users.
 A decade ago, there were fewer than one billion social media users worldwide.
-User growth like this is a key indicator as to the rise of alternative social networking platforms.
+User growth like this is a key indicator of the rise of alternative social networking platforms.

 Consumers and marketers alike are always looking for the newest thing they can engage with.
 Consumers love social outreach and sharing.
 Marketers are enthralled by e-commerce trends and sharing.
 That said, there is a huge amount of content available to consumers on both social and retail platforms, and more alternative platforms are on the way.